edoardocattapan/ardo.github.io/_posts/2021-11-27-Does-God-Exist-?.md

-Let's start by saying that we don't really know.
+We could start by saying that we don't really know.
+But the difficulty to express this idea should not prevent us from knowing it.

 Do you believe in God?
 This is a better question because it acknowledges that God's existence is much less a logical or objective truth, and much more a spiritual and subjective conscious experience.